 Natural wood has a great look, and it comes in many choices.
 Some of the most popular are cedar, pine, and redwood, though more exotic options may be available.
 Composite decking is a wood-plastic mix that consists of wood fibers encased in plastic.
 It was invented in the 1980s as an alternative to wood decking, and it’s widely available today at both big-box stores like Home Depot and Lowe’s and at local lumber yards.
 When choosing composite vs. wood decking, there are a lot of different things to consider, so let’s look at them one by one.

-Composite decking used to have an artificial look that didn’t appeal to a lot of people, but today there are varieties that look more like real wood.
+Composite decks used to have an artificial look that didn’t appeal to a lot of people, but today there are varieties that look more like real wood.
 Real wood still has that authentic traditional wood look, though; however, the colors fade over time.

 Care and Maintenance